 This post may contain affiliate links.
-Please read our disclosure policy.
+See my affiliate disclosure policy.

-My family can get through an entire bowl of boiled edamame in minutes.
+My family can get through an entire bowl of boiled edamame or steamed edamame in minutes.
 It is a definite family favorite.
 We enjoy it so much at Chinese restaurants, I just knew I had to make it at home.
 Once I found out how to make edamame, it frequents our table as an appetizer or side dish, pairing well with dishes like my Thai Lettuce Wraps.

 plate of boiled edamame sprinkled with coarse salt.